Parker’s Tavern is a quintessentially English brasserie on the ground floor of the University Arms.

 To eat is a necessity, but to eat intelligently is an art.”François de La Rochefoucauld

 Parker’s Picnics, Paniers and Punting Hampers take the whimsical charm of a Parker’s Tavern meal into the streets, parks and punts of Cambridge.
-Head chef Tristan Welch delivers classics alongside pleasing culinary curiosities.
+Chef Director, Tristan Welch delivers classics alongside pleasing culinary curiosities.

 Picnics are a national institution, taken to new heights by a Cambridge chef with European pedigree.
 Influenced by childhood memories of family outings in Cambridge.
 Informed by his experience as a chef at a three-Michelin-starred Parisian restaurant.